 Several genetic conditions are associated with an increased risk for different types of renal cancer, as well as other cancers or clinical conditions.
 See the Hereditary Renal Cancer Panel Test Fact Sheet for an overview of genetic testing in hereditary renal cancer.

-The following Test Fact Sheets also provide information on tests used in related syndromes:
+The following Test Fact Sheet also provide information on tests used in related syndromes: Tuberous Sclerosis Complex

 Endometrial (uterine) cancer may be associated with Lynch syndrome.
 See the ARUP Consult Lynch Syndrome topic for additional information.
 Benign uterine tumors (leiomyomas) may be observed in women with hereditary leiomyomatosis and renal cell cancer (HLRCC), a condition caused by pathogenic variants in the FH gene.
 The Hereditary Renal Cancer Panel Test Fact Sheet provides more details.